gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 - Alternative Hypothesis (H1): There is an association between the two categorical variables; the observed distribution is not due to chance.

 The probability of observing the data in the contingency table under the null hypothesis (H0) is calculated using the hypergeometric probability formula.
 This test aids in detecting shifts in data characteristics, changes in model behavior, and variations due to input changes.
 By using this test, practitioners can make informed decisions, monitor stability, and identify potential concerns in their machine learning applications.

+For this statistical test, Scipy also have a specific [method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.fisher_exact.html) to use for the extraction of the values.

 ## Cramer-von-Mises
 The Cramér-von Mises (CvM) test is a statistical test used in machine learning and statistics to assess the goodness of fit of a model's predictions to a particular probability distribution.
 It is a non-parametric test that measures the discrepancy between the empirical distribution of a sample and the cumulative distribution function (CDF) of a theoretical distribution, often the normal distribution.